telstra/open-kilda/README.md

 #### How should I add new template

+Pre-requirements:
+You have to add `localhost ansible_connection=local` to /etc/ansible/hosts

 1. create and place jinja template file to templates/templates/ folder
 2. add it to templates/vars/path.yaml
 3. change (if needed) vars in templates/defaults/main.yaml